The disappearance of Peter Falconio in the Australian Outback

 Truck driver Vince Millar

-Just before he found Joanne on the highway, Millar says, he noticed a parked red car and, beside it, two men holding up a third.
+Just before he found Joanne on the highway, Millar says, he noticed a parked red car and two men holding up a third beside it.
 “I saw this bloke who looked like jelly,” he recalls.
 “He was in the middle of two blokes.”
 He pulled over and asked if they were all right, but they got into the car and sped off.
 “I’m pretty sure that the bloke in the middle was Peter Falconio.”
 If so, then, just possibly, Falconio survived his murder.
 Millar also said he saw a pair of headlamps circling in the distance before Lees was picked up.

-Millar and his co-driver cleaned up Joanne and changed her clothes, as well as removing the handcuffs.
+Millar and his co-driver cleaned up Joanne changed her clothes and removed the handcuffs.
 They said she was visibly shaken and scared.

 The investigation